sumedhgupte/sumedh.github.io/docs/_posts/2021-02-01-tictactoe.md

 ![notations!](../notations.png "math notations")

 We can see that we can arrive at the exact meaning of f once we choose what R and Phi are.
 R is relatively easy to define. 'xRy' denotes a parent-child relationship between the observations x and y.
-Alternatively, y is a successor of x, such that there exists some action that can take the game from x to y.
+Alternatively, y is a successor of x, such that there exists some action that takes the game from x to y.
 Phi is a function applied on the set of _goodness_ or f-values of these successors.

 Consider for now, that you are interested in finding one optimal action for every observation.
 Hence your strategy for any observation x involves finding an **optimal** successor y* and playing the action that drives the game to observation y*.
 If you do this, then the f-value of x is equal to that of y*.
 This completes our definition of Phi as the **optimal** f-value among the successors.
-Here  Since +1 means Player 1 wins the game and -1 means Player 2 wins the game, **optimal** may mean either maximum or minimum, depending on whose turn it is.
-For Player 1, optimal choice assigns maximum valued successor value to x, while on the other hand for Player 2, optimal choice asigns the minimum valued successor.
+Since +1 means Player 1 wins the game and -1 means Player 2 wins the game, **optimal** can mean either maximum or minimum, depending on whose turn it is.
+For Player 1, optimal choice assigns maximum valued successor value to x, while for Player 2, optimal choice asigns the minimum valued successor to x.
+We finally arrive at the following recursive function:

 ![recursive expression!](../f_recursive.png "recursive expression")